 I could have brought my memory card to the local PC store and let someone rescue my data , but I was just not very comfortable with that idea.
 Instead I gave myself a shot by trying different options available on the Internet, and that action actually saved the day.

-Fortunately, soon after I was able to recover 99% of what were gone ( 1% of the pictures was too embarrassing, I’d rather have them lost forever :P ).
+Fortunately, soon after I was able to recover 99% of what were gone.
+The other 1% of the pictures was too embarrassing, in the same caliber of clear-my-browser-history-if-I-die, hence I’d rather have them lost forever.

 Now the key to to file recovery is first you have to stop all read/write activity on that storage device.
 Most of the time when files are marked deleted and no longer shown, they are just temporarily hidden from the view of the file explorer window.
 They are not totally lost until there is another file that is written over the same blocks, especially with the same name.
 The faster you prevent further action on the device, the more chance you can get your data back.

 If it is a near-broken hard drive, you could try the refrigerator trick.
 I once tried it on two hard drives and one worked while the other just did not show any difference.

 What I did was first I put the mechanical drive into an anti-static bag and dropped it into another ziplock bag.
 Then I emptied the internal air in the bag as much as possible before I finally sealed it.
 I left it in the freezer for about half an hour and later took it out for a spin.
 I was able to get my data back on the drive that was making clicking noise but not from one that S.M.A.R.T reported it was failing.

 Now moving on the second step, you need to find a reliable and reputable file recovery program that can carefully examine your lost data without corrupting those precious left-over information.